Tim-Riffelmacher/smart-wallet/README.md

 #### Input Field Confirmation

 Typically, when entering information into an input field and promptly pressing an action button (e.g. save), there is a potential issue where the most recent data in the input field might not be accessible at the time of button click.
 This is caused by the behavior of the input field, which updates the data only upon pressing enter or unfocusing the input field.
 Consequently, this can lead to problematic race conditions.
-This problem cannot be solved easily at present.
+This issue cannot be solved easily at present.

 ## Summary

-In summary, Streamlit serves as an entry-level framework, facilitating the entry of non-technical users into web application development without significant concern for technical details.
+In summary, Streamlit serves as an entry-level framework, facilitating the entry of non-technical people into web application development without significant concern for technical details.
 It provides an extensive collection of reusable components and ensures a cohesive design, imparting a polished look-and-feel to the web application.
 Moreover, Streamlit excels in effortlessly visualizing large datasets through various chart options.

 However, it comes with certain limitations.
 The framework lacks the flexibility found in other web application frameworks, as it is notably constrained to its predefined components with limited customization options.
 Additionally, Streamlit falls short in terms of tooling and performance compared to its counterparts.
 Consequently, Streamlit proves most suitable for scenarios where a static data-presenting web application with minimal interaction requirements is needed.